jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

     # Same as above but more concise.
     worksheet.write('A1', '{=SUM(B1:C1*B2:C2)}')
     worksheet.write_formula('A1', '{=SUM(B1:C1*B2:C2)}')

-As shown above, both row-column and A1 style notation are supported.
-See :ref:`cell_notation` for more details.

 The ``cell_format`` parameter is used to apply formatting to the cell.
 This parameter is optional but when present is should be a valid